adnaniazi/capfinder/docs/prediction.md

 :   The option can prints which function is creating a particular log output.
 This is helpful during code debugging.

 - `--refresh-cache` / `--no-refresh-cache`: Refresh the cache for intermediate results.
-Default is --no-refresh-cache
+Default is `--no-refresh-cache`

-:   If you input data has changed (for example you added one more POD5 file in your POD5 directory) then you must use -

-- `--refresh-cache` to compute all steps again and not load them from cache that hold results from your previous run.
+:   If you input data has changed (for example you added one more POD5 file in your POD5 directory) then you must use `--refresh-cache` to compute all steps again and not load them from cache that hold results from your previous run.

 - `--help`: Show the help message and exit